Synthetixio/SIPs/SIPS/sip-Custom_Binary_Options.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 So far Binary Markets can only be created on asset strike prices on a certain date.
-It would be very attractive to be able to create custom markets, such as: "Will ETH 2.0. be releases in 2020?"
+It would be very attractive to be able to create custom markets, such as: "Will ETH 2.0. be released in 2020?"
 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 Allow for Markets to be created with a custom binary question.